foundata/guidelines/licensing-how-to-apply.md

 Copyright (c) YYYY, foundata GmbH (https://foundata.com)

-This project is licensed under GNU General Public License v3.0 or later (SPDX-License-Identifier: `GPL-3.0-or-later`), see [`LICENSES/GPL-3.0-or-later.txt`](./LICENSES/GPL-3.0-or-later.txt) for the full text.
+This project is licensed under the GNU General Public License v3.0 or later (SPDX-License-Identifier: `GPL-3.0-or-later`), see [`LICENSES/GPL-3.0-or-later.txt`](LICENSES/GPL-3.0-or-later.txt) for the full text.

-Almost all files have a machine-readable `SDPX-License-Identifier:` comment denoting its respective license(s) or an equivalent entry in an accompanying `.license` file.
-Some files which will not be part of a release (like changelog or build fragments) or documentation usually do not have a license notice.
-This conforms to the [REUSE specification](https://reuse.software/spec/).
+The [`.reuse/dep5`](.reuse/dep5) file provides detailed licensing and copyright information in a human- and machine-readable format.
+This includes parts that may be subject to different licensing or usage terms, such as third party components.
+The repository conforms to the [REUSE specification](https://reuse.software/spec/), you can use [`reuse spdx`](https://reuse.readthedocs.io/en/latest/readme.html#cli) to create a [SPDX software bill of materials (SBOM)](https://en.wikipedia.org/wiki/Software_Package_Data_Exchange).
 ```

 Replace `YYYY` with the year of the first release or [code contribution](https://reuse.readthedocs.io/en/latest/scripts.html#starting-point-of-the-codebase) and adapt the mentioned license, filenames and links as needed.